RHS Growing Guides

 Guide Start

-Beetroots are very easy to grow, resilient and usually trouble free.
-Simply water in dry spells to prevent them turning woody.
-Occasionally, birds may eat young seedlings, but fleece will usually deter them.
-In hot, dry weather or if sown in very cool conditions, beetroots may bolt (produce flowers rather than swelling the root) – to avoid this choose bolt-resistant varieties.
+Beetroots are easy to grow, resilient and usually trouble free.
+Harvest when young and water in dry spells to prevent them turning woody.
+In hot, dry weather or if sown in very cool conditions, beetroots may bolt (produce flowers rather than swelling the root) – to avoid this, choose bolt-resistant varieties.
+For more on this and other issues, see Common problems below.

 Get involved